Updated: May 2020

 The staff on the Squarespace live chat will stay on the chat with you while you make the edits so that if something goes wrong you can let them know and they can walk you through a solution step by step.

 Sixty (yep, that’s an affiliate link!) leaped onto the scene a couple years ago offering what everyone wanted, but no one had yet created.

 Squarespace web designers on demand.

-If you get yourself stuck in a pickle with something you know will take your hours, but would take an expert 15 mins, Design Live is the way to go.
+If you get yourself stuck in a pickle with something you know will take your hours, but would take an expert 15 mins, Sixty is the way to go.